-- Identification of sources of funding to support individual or collaborative projects, relating to teaching, research and engagement practice in the discipline - Effective training of research support staff and students as required - Establish and maintain collaborations with research groups internal and external to the Department, including nationally and internationally to progress the Gerontology group's research objectives - Participation in knowledge transfer to medical staff and the general public via various forums and platforms including public lectures and blogs - Participate in community and professional activities related to the relevant disciplinary area - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Actively participate in key aspects of engagement within the University e.g. School's outreach, first year orientation, academic advice to external bodies - Participate in community and professional activities related to the relevant disciplinary area including attendance and presentations at conferences and seminars - Positive engagement in learning and career development of self and others - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.